oslabs-beta/NimbleABApp/README.md

    - Choose your project's src or app directory
    - Once the directory is selected, then select the path that you would like to run the experiment on
-   - Press create experiment to be taken to the variants config page -Active Experiments
+   - Press create experiment to be taken to the variants config page
-   - Visualize your active experiments in progress and the path they are deployed on
-   - Click the edit button edit existing variants on your experiment
 - Configure variants
    - Add variants using the inputs at the top of the page.
 The file path will be the name of the file storing the variant, so naming in a semantically useful way is recommended.
    - Create the weight for the variant.
 Many tests will be 50/50 or 33/33/34 but customize the weights as needed to achieve the randomness desired to meet business requirements.